airbusgeo/oneatlas-sdk-ios/README.md

 ## Author

-Airbus DS / intelligence-airbus-ds-mobile@airbus.com
+Airbus DS Geo SA / intelligence-airbus-ds-mobile@airbus.com

 ## License

-Copyright ©2019 Airbus DS.
+Copyright ©2019 Airbus DS Geo SA.
 OneAtlas SDK is available under a proprietary license.
-See the LICENSE file for more info.
+See the LICENSE.md file for more info.